navis-org/navis/docs/source/api.rst

 TreeNeuron-specific methods
 ---------------------------
 These are class methods available only for ``TreeNeurons``.
 Most of them are simply short-hands for the other navis functions.

 .. autosummary::
     :toctree: generated/

     ~navis.TreeNeuron.convert_units
     ~navis.TreeNeuron.downsample
-    ~navis.TreeNeuron.get_dps
     ~navis.TreeNeuron.get_graph_nx
     ~navis.TreeNeuron.get_igraph
     ~navis.TreeNeuron.prune_by_longest_neurite